ChillSimmons/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-Exploring NLP, utilizing SpaCy, NLTK, and other tools
+Exploring NLP, utilizing SpaCy, NLTK, and various other tools